 small but quality labels out there to be fair).
 Solution is to stay away from product like this

-without a distributor/dealer.
+without a distributor/dealer OR WARRANTY.
 The best thing to do is to consult

-with your dealer.
+with your reseller.
 If you cannot afford new, ask your dealer

 you warranty on them even it might not be fresh out of

 Whoever worked on this amp need to be